goten-team/Goten/README.md

 The guide of building and running CaffeSCONE is store in the folder named [CaffeSCONE](CaffeSCONE).

 ## Acknowledgement
-we reuse some code of Slalom (Tram`er & Boneh, 2019), including their code of crypgtographicially-secure random number generation and encryption/decryption, and their OS-call-free version of Eigen, a linear algebra library.
+we reuse some code of Slalom (Tramer & Boneh, 2019), including their code of crypgtographicially-secure random number generation and encryption/decryption, and their OS-call-free version of Eigen, a linear algebra library.